 In order to set yourself up for success, there are a few items to have on-hand besides the pantry essentials.
 These will help you make any leftover into a second delicious meal!

 - Eggs.
 My husband says a fried egg makes almost anything a meal.
 And there’s truth to that!
-Eggs are a great protein that cook up quickly.
+Eggs are a great protein that cooks up quickly.

 - Tortillas.
 Corn or flour.
 Wraps, burritos, tacos are all great for leftovers.